-Verizon takes innovation to the edge with Pixie and New Relic.
+Verizon extends observability to the network edge with Pixie

 Verizon 5G Edge is a mobile-edge computing platform that helps developers and businesses build applications with ultra-high reliability and low latency.
 Behind the scenes, Verizon 5G Edge supports Kubernetes clusters for developers to use in the 19 Amazon Web Services (AWS) Wavelength Zones nationwide.
 The more clusters and zones, the more pathways phones and other devices have to achieve optimal performance.